What is Data Visualization: Unlocking Insights through Visual Representation

 6. Histograms: Histograms are graphical representations of the distribution of numerical data.
 They divide the data into intervals, or bins, and display the frequency of data points within each bin using bars.
 Histograms are particularly useful for understanding the distribution and central tendencies of continuous data.

 7. Box Plots (Box-and-Whisker Plots): Box plots are visual representations that summarize the distribution of numerical data through quartiles.
 They consist of a box that spans the interquartile range (IQR) of the data, with a line indicating the median.
 Whiskers extend from the box to show the range of the data, excluding outliers.
-Box plots are valuable for comparing the distributions of multiple datasets or identifying outliers within a single dataset.
+Box plots are valuable for comparing the distributions of data storytelling multiple datasets or identifying outliers within a single dataset.

 9. Treemaps: Treemaps display hierarchical data structures as nested rectangles, with each rectangle representing a different level of the hierarchy.
 The size and colour of each rectangle can be used to encode additional information about the data, such as the relative size of categories or the distribution of values within each category.
 Treemaps are commonly used in areas such as hierarchical data visualization and disk space analysis.